Women in space: Early Space Race struggle

 In 1959, after their research project Woman in Space Earliest of the Air Force Air Research and Development Command was not permitted, Don Flickinger and William Randolph Lovelace II subsequently formed a group of thirteen women US pilots, dubbed by the American press as the "Mercury 13".
-Wanting the chance to become astronauts the women took and passed the health screening tests as the men, supervised by Lovelace Clinic staff.
+The women took and passed the same health screening tests as the men, supervised by Lovelace Clinic staff.
 This was funded privately (e.g. by aviation pioneer Jacqueline Cochran) and not by the government; the idea of female astronauts faced a great deal of resistance in the military command and NASA, leaving these women no chance of becoming astronauts.
 Jerrie Cobb of the "Mercury 13" became a consultant to NASA in 1961 and testified before Congress in July 1962 about the "Mercury 13"'s positive medical results and gender discrimination.

-Meanwhile, the USSR's director of cosmonaut training, Nikolai Kamanin, lobbied for having women as cosmonauts, after being inspired in 1961 by repeated questions from the foreign press about women in space.
-Subsequently, Kamanin crucially gained space program leader Sergey Korolev as a supporter, getting approval six months later for women cosmonauts.
+Meanwhile, the USSR's director of cosmonaut training, Nikolai Kamanin, lobbied for women as cosmonauts, after being inspired in 1961 by repeated questions from the foreign press about women in space.
+Kamanin crucially gained space program leader Sergey Korolev's support, getting approval six months later for women cosmonauts.
 During a visit to the US in 1962 Kamanin got to know Jerrie Cobb of the then rejected "Mercury 13".
-At one point Kamanin noted in his diary, "We cannot allow that the first woman in space will be American.
+Kamanin noted in his diary, "We cannot allow that the first woman in space will be American.
 This would be an insult to the patriotic feelings of Soviet women."
-The Soviet government generally had no interest in using women as cosmonaut pilots, but Premier Nikita Khrushchev was extremely interested in the propaganda value of proving Soviet superiority over the US in women's equality.
-In February 1962 from over 400 applicants a group of five female cosmonauts were chosen to be trained for a solo spaceflight in a Vostok spacecraft.
+The Soviet government generally had no interest in women as cosmonaut pilots, but Premier Nikita Khrushchev was interested in the propaganda value of Soviet superiority over the US in women's equality.
+In February 1962 a group of five female cosmonauts from over 400 applicants were chosen to be trained for a solo spaceflight in a Vostok spacecraft.

 To increase the odds of sending a Soviet woman into space first, the women cosmonauts began their training before the men.